EricssonBroadcastServices/javascript-sdk/packages/app-sdk-react/README.md

 # app-sdk-react

-A package for react utilities shared among the white label apps using react.
+A react wrapper around `app-sdk` and `rbm-ott-sdk`.
+Includes react utilities shared among the white label apps using react.

 Run the demo application by running
 ```npm run demo```